ESGF/esgf-swt/_posts/2015-02-09-ERROR-403-Forbidden.markdown

 **Solution in case of a missing group membership:**

-Please perform an HTTP download of a single file from the web interface before attempting to run a wget script.
+Please perform a download of a single file from the web interface following an HTTPServer link before attempting to run a Wget script.
 This operation will guide you through the process of enrolling with the appropriate data access group.
-After registration, wget scripting should work for you.
+After registration, Wget scripting should work for you.

 For download of CMIP5 data you need to be member of either *CMIP5 Research* (for non-commercial research and education only) or *CMIP5 Commercial*.
 Which data are available for unrestricted use and which may only be used for non-commercial research and education is listed in the CMIP5 document [Modeling Groups and their Terms of Use][CMIP5 Terms of Use].